-MIG109 Patient Care for Medical Imaging 4 Credits
+MIG-109 Patient Care for Medical Imaging 4 Credits

 This lab course covers organization and standards of the medical establishment: basic patient care procedures including vital signs, safety, immobility, body mechanics, and medical asepsis; CPR; and basic EKG, oxygen administration, and venipuncture skills.
 The importance of communication between the radiographer and the patient will be stressed.
 Simulated laboratory sessions offer students an opportunity to return demonstrated techniques.
-Corequisite: Introduction to Medical Radiography (MIG107) or Introduction to Ultrasound (MIG101).
+Co-requisite: Introduction to Medical Radiography (MIG107) or Introduction to Ultrasound (MIG101).

-MIG110 Ultrasound Scanning Protocols & Pathology 3 Credits
+MIG-110 Ultrasound Scanning Protocols/Pathology 3 Credits

 This course consists of a lecture component and hands on component.
-The student will have the opportunity to apply knowledge that they have gained via lecture directly to hands-on scanning applications.
+The student will have the opportunity to apply knowledge that they have gained via lecture directly to handson scanning applications.
 Topics addressed include proper machine set up, annotation of the equipment with reference to anatomy and basic images.
 Students will be exposed to the various scan planes and transducer orientations that are utilized in daily practice as a sonographer.
 In addition, exam protocols and pathology will be discussed.
 The student will have the opportunity to use the equipment in the classroom.
 Prerequisite: Ultrasound Instrumentation I (MIG105).

-MIG111 Imaging Technology I
+MIG-111 Imaging Technology I

 This course covers topics in physics of special significance in radiography.
 Specific areas include Newton's Laws, and the concepts of mass force, energy, work, and power.
 It includes heat and its production and transfer.
 It emphasizes the physics of wave motion.
 The course covers some general concepts of modern physics including Einstein's energy equation, the Heisenberg Principle, and quantum concepts.
 A computer component introduces students to the principles and background of computers.
-Prerequisite: Fundamentals of Algebra (MAT094) or placement.

-MIG112 Echo I 3 Credits
+MIG-112 Echo I 3 Credits